Flaming Cliffs:

 Self-drive, guided tours, and flights to Dalanzadgad followed by a drive.

-Sturdy shoes, sun protection, plenty of water, and a sense of adventure.
+Sturby shoes, sun protection, plehty of water, and sense of adventure.

-6. Is there food available at the Flaming Cliffs?
+6. Is there food avaliable at the Falmming Cliffs?

-Yes, the Information Center offers a dining area with local and international cuisine.
+Yes, the Information Center offers a dinning area with local and international cuisine.

 7. How does my visit support the site?